pocketchange/pocketchange-android-sdk-unity-plugin/README.md

 Note: when the bank comes up there will be a banner indicating that you're in a test environment. **You must reset the ENABLE\_TEST\_MODE constant to false before releasing your app, otherwise transactions will not go through.**

 In addition to test mode, the plugin includes a test scene (Plugins/PocketChangeAndroid/testSupport/PocketChangeAndroidPlayerControlTestScene) that allows you to perform various actions to confirm that you have a sane configuration.
 When using the test scene, be sure to enable test mode, or you will quickly run out of tokens and be unable to continue testing.

+## <a name="upgrading"></a>Upgrading

+To upgrade from an earlier release of the plugin:

+1. Delete all files from the earlier plugin release.
+2. Delete all of the previous plugin entries from your AndroidManifest.xml.
+3. Complete steps 3, 5, and 6.